arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ### Using Out Relays

 Opta has 4 outputs, consisting of 4 electromechanical relays NO (SPST) with a capacity of 10 A at 250 V AC (considering a resistive load).
 They are identified as OUTPUTS and located on the bottom of Opta as shown in the image.
 They correspond to pins D0 to D3 as follows:
+The outputs correspond to pins D0 to D3 as follows:
 OUTPUT 1 --> D0

 OUTPUT 2 --> D1